wibo-pipping/data_science_nanodegree/disaster_response_pipeline/README.md

 2. `python models/train_classifier.py <database_file_step_1> models/message_model.pkl`
 3.

+### Setting up the environment
+The pipeline requires a python version >3.6.
+The required python packages can be installed with `pip install -r requirements.txt`

 ### Step 1.
 Preparing the data
 The data preprocessing is available in the `data` folder.
 It takes in messages, cleans the data and prepares it for the machine learning pipeline.
 The output will be stored as a SQLite database.